opthub-org/problem-sphere/README.md

 ```

 ## Environmental Variables
-The location of optima can be specified via `SPHERE_OPTIMA`, which may be a scalar, a vector or a matrix.
+The location of optima can be specified via `SPHERE_OPTIMA` environmental variable, which may be a scalar, a vector or a matrix.

 If you need an n-variable, single-objective problem with the optimum at the origin (default), then set:
 ```